-backscattering coefficient exceeding a certain threshold, almost all of the clouds whose base heights (Zb) are detected between at 4.5 - 6.5 km height had a thickness smaller than 500 m (Table 1).
-Clouds are also identified with relative humidity derived from radiosonde, which was launched every 3 hour, because attenuation effects prevent lidar from observing structure above the optically thick cloud.
-In the relative humidity case, 60 - 70 percent of the clouds had the thickness smaller than 500 m (Table 2).
-Thick cloudy layers, therefore, are unlikely to exist above the cloud bases determined with the analytical method described in the present study (Zb).
-As a result, the frequency peak of the base heights of mid-level cloudy layers shown in Fig. 7 can be regarded as representing the frequency occurrence of mid-level thin clouds.
-This interpretation is also consistent with the vertical cloud distribution inferred from radiosonde-derived relative humidity data (Mapes and Zuidema, 1996).
+When the base of cloudy layers was detected at around 4.5 - 6.5 km height using the analytical method described in the present study, almost all of the clouds (where clouds are identified as objects with a lidar backscattering coefficient exceeding a certain threshold) had a vertical scale of <500 m.
+Although attenuation effects prevent lidar from observing structure above the optically thick cloud, the minimal reflectivity of the cloud profiling radar indicates that thick cloudy layers are unlikely to exist above the cloud bases determined from the analytical method described in this study (e.g., Figs 5, 8, and 9).
+Therefore, the frequency peak of the base heights of mid-level cloudy layers shown in Fig. 7 can be regarded as representing the frequency occurrence of mid-level thin clouds.
+This interpretation is consistent with the vertical cloud distribution inferred from radiosonde-derived relative humidity data (Mapes and Zuidema, 1996).